Part 1 of our Closing Virtually with a Distributed Workforce blog series.

-The quarter-end close is an integral part of reporting timely and accurate financial statements.
+The financial close is an integral part of reporting timely and accurate financial statements.
 It enables executive teams to report accurate numbers and make strategic business decisions for organizational growth.
 These outcomes then trickle down to accountants, who are compiling and processing all the quarter-end data.

 The short answer is yes, an accurate virtual close is possible.
 But achieving this begins with shifting your close processes to become more continuous.